qandidate-labs/qandidate-toggle-api/README.md

 ## Running the app

-With your favorite webserver (or with `php -S` for local testing) point your document root to the web folder.
+With your favorite webserver (or with `php -S 127.0.0.1:1337 -t public` for local testing) point your document root to the `public` folder.

 ## Endpoints